benlau/underline/README.md

 Arguments:

  * object: The source of object.
-Support types: QVariantMap
+Support types: QObject*, QMap, QVariantMap, std::map
  * iteratee: The function invoked per iteration.
+If the source object is a QObject, the data type of key argument is QString.

 Returns: